Ozone-depleting substances - ODS - (Controlled Substances)

 Q14.
 What is the period of validity of a licence?
 Can the validity of a licence be extended?
 How?

-The Commission will be issuing trader licenses for undertakings already registered in the ODS licensing system for imports and exports of ODS in bulk or contained in products and equipment in accordance with Article 16 and Annex VII of the ODS Regulation.
-The licensing will be issued to each concerned undertakings for multiple shipments.
-They will be time-limited and remain valid unless they expire or become suspended or cancelled by the Commission in cases of non-compliance with the ODS Regulation.
+As from 3 March 2024, the Commission issues trader licenses for undertakings registered in the ODS licensing system for imports, exports and transit of ODS in bulk or contained in products and equipment in accordance with Article 16 and Annex VII of the ODS Regulation.
+The licences are issued to each concerned undertakings for multiple shipments.
+Licences are time-limited and remain valid unless they expire or become suspended or revoked by the Commission in cases of non-compliance with the ODS Regulation.
 Licenses will be subject to automatic, real time, customs checks via the EU Single Window for Customs.

 Q15.
 Is there any penalty for the non-utilization of a licence or a portion of a licence?